serpent213/CheezyVim/README.md

 There are a handful of shortcuts that I consider my superpowers in JetBrains IDEs which I have made LSP-equivalents for in this configuration.

+- `,e` to toggle NvimTree, which when opening, will jump to the file in the current buffer
+- `,s` to live grep
+- `,f` to search through git-tracked files
 - `,,` to rename whatever is under the cursor - trust me, this is the best shortcut I've ever made
 - `,b` to peek at the definition of whatever is under the cursor